saddledata/uidocs/docs/core-concepts/connections.md

 > An **Integration** is like your keychain for AWS, holding the master keys.
 > A **Connection** is the specific key on that keychain for a single S3 bucket or a specific Redshift database.

-For example, you might have a single PostgreSQL **Integration** for your production database.
+For example, you might have a single Google OAuth **Integration** for your Google Account.
 From that Integration, you could create multiple **Connections**:

-*   A read-only connection to the `analytics` schema.
+*   A Connection for `marketing-data` Google Sheet.
-*   A write-only connection to a specific `data_warehouse` table.
+*   A Connection for `sales-data` Google Sheet.

 Each Flow requires a Source Connection and a Destination Connection to move data.